Deltanium/PokeRadar/README.md

 ### Change Log
 3.5.0 - Show basic Pokemon stats on right click.
-Show even more stats when clicking the "Stats" option 3.4.0 - Added Nature Filtering
+Show even more stats when clicking the "Stats" option.
+        Added PokeLoot tier level to nameplate.
+3.4.0 - Added Nature Filtering
 3.3.0 - Minor adjustments and added new Map Mode cycle.
 3.0.0 - Updated for Minecraft 1.10.2